 Looking at what the platform has to offer to cryptocurrency traders, it is safe to conclude that this is one of the best crypto trading platforms around.
 Plus500 is a reputable company regulated by the FCA, and offers a very user-friendly interface that allows you to trade a variety of cryptocurrencies using CFDs.
 It also, unlike some other platforms, allows you to trade crypto with leverage of 1:2.

 Plus500 stands out with the proprietary software that makes it possible for its users to experience an intuitive interface to make trades across multiple markets right from one screen.
 The ability to switch between different trading positions, coupled with live streaming quotes of financial assets makes Plus500 a solid option for CFD trading.

-The main downside of Plus500 is the lack of telephone support, something that may be a turn off for traders who need prompt communication.
+The main downside of the platform is the lack of telephone support, something that may be a turn off for traders who need prompt communication.
 However, their live chat is available at all hours and offers useful answers to any question you have.